kuk1song/my-personal-website/README.md

 ## 📂 Project Documentation

-For a deeper dive into the project's architecture, future plans, and key decisions, please refer to our documentation:
+For a deeper dive into the project's architecture, future plans, and key decisions, please refer to the documentation:

 - **[Technical Architecture](./docs/technical-architecture.md)**
 - **[Feature Roadmap](./docs/feature-roadmap.md)**